Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 Now saying “I love you” in Japanese is actually much more complicated than in English.
 Simply because there’s different types of love, and different meanings for each.

-So to get right started, the literal word for “I love you” in Japanese is, aishiteru.
+So to get started, the literal word for “I love you” in Japanese is aishiteru.

 This word contains the notoriously hard to pronounce Japanese syllable, ru, so pay careful attention to that.
 Most people describe it as a cross between the english roo, doo and loo.